FluroAsh/pokemon-marketplace/README.md

 ### Amazon S3 Setup

-In order to configure your own S3 storage you'll need to create your own credentials file (delete the existing one) and then execute:
+In order to configure your own S3 storage you'll need to create your own credentials file, delete the existing one (`credentials.yml.enc`), and then execute:

 ```bash
 EDITOR='code --wait' rails credentials:edit